-Training and Professional Development are essential services provided to organizations to build capacity and to artists to build their careers.
+Training and Professional Development are essential services provided to organizations to build capacity and for artists to build their careers.
 The New Realities Program for organizations and the Creative Capital Workshops for artists are comprehensive programs conducted by nationally recognized consultants.

 Creative Economy Research measures the economic impact of the state’s arts industry, which according to our most recent study, generates $1.24 billion in direct economic activity, supports more than 43,600 full-time jobs, and provides $119 million in local and state government revenue.

 The Military and Veterans Arts Program ensures that North Carolina's military personnel, veterans, and their families have access to cultural programming as a way to connect with the community and for self-expression.